Alexis Nicolas (kickboxer): ONE Championship

 Nicolas faced Magomed Magomedov at ONE Friday Fights 47 on 12 January 2024.
 He won the bout by unanimous decision.

 ONE Lightweight Kickboxing World Champion

 Nicolas faced defending ONE Lightweight Kickboxing World Champion Regian Eersel on 6 April 2024, at the main event of ONE Fight Night 21.
 He won the bout by unanimous decision to win the title.

 The rematch between Nicolas and Eersel for the ONE Lightweight Kickboxing World Championship took place on 5 October 2024, at ONE Fight Night 25.
 He lost the title via unanimous decision.
+At the end of 2024, Nicolas was ranked among the five "Breakout Star of the Year" for ONE Championship.

 The trilogy bout between Nicolas and Eersel took place on 5 April 2025, at ONE Fight Night 30.
 At the weigh-ins, Eersel failed the hydration test and came in at 170.5 pounds, 0.5 pounds over the lightweight limit.
 As a results, Eersel was stripped of the title and Nicolas was eligible to win it.
 He lost the fight via unanimous decision.

 On September 9, 2025, it was announced that Nicolas was released from ONE Championship.

+Mixed martial art career

+Nicolas made his professional mixed martial arts debut on April 10, 2026, against Jack Woodard at Ares FC 40.
+He won the fight by second round technical knockout.